 Sir Thomas Munro, an enigmatic colonial administrator, was the Governor of Madras Presidency from 1820 to 1827.
 He was called the father of the Ryotwari system in which the agricultural taxes were directly collected from the ryots (owners of individual plots of land) as against the Zamindari system, prevalent in Bengal and other places, in which the Zamindars were given the task of collecting revenues that resulted in the fleecing of the poor cultivators.
 Apart from it, Munro was instrumental in introducing District Administration empowered with revenue, police and administrative powers.
 This system is being followed across all Indian states; each state has several districts headed by a District Collector whose jurisdiction is that particular district only.
-It is an effective administrative system introduced by Munro.
+It is an effective administrative system first introduced by Munro.

 |Equestrian statue of Thomas Munro in The Island, Chennai en.wikipedia.org|

 At that point of time, Sri Raghavendra Swami had been in his Samadhi (tomb) for nearly 130 years.
 Officer Munro was in a state of shock as to how he could close the file on mutt lands and get the information from the saint whose mortal remains were in the Samadhi (tomb).
 Anyway, he was appreciative of the strong belief the people reposed in swamiji and, however, decided to visit the blessed Mutt to gather any information on the lands under the control of the Mutt (the land was donated to the swamiji by the local Muslim ruler- Nabob).

 Moola Vrindavana of Sri Raghavendra Teerthar. uwww.raghavendramutt org.